 Both the Helix Midnight and Nectar mattresses are 12″ tall.

-Helix And Nectar Mattress Size Options And Price
+Helix vs. Nectar Mattress Size Options and Price

 To see the most up-to-date size and pricing information for the Helix Midnight and Nectar mattresses, check out the charts below.